john-cd/rust_howto/tools/mdbook-scrub/test_book/src/category_links.md

 # Category Links

-TODO: NOT IMPLEMENTED
+TODO: NOT IMPLEMENTED.

 The `rust_howto` book uses custom directives to insert category links.

 Any left-over directives should be scrubbed by `mdbook-scrub` if the corresponding configuration toggle is set (which is the default).

 - {{cat xyz}}
 - {{cat xyz }}